minerllabs/basalt_competition_baseline_submissions/README.md

 **Best of Luck** :tada: :tada:

-# Ensuring that your training code works.
+# Ensuring that your code works.

 You can perform local training and evaluation using utility scripts shared in this directory.
 To mimic the online training phase you can run `./utility/train_locally.sh` from repository root, you can specify `--verbose` for complete logs.

-For local evaluation of your code, you can use `./utility/evaluation_locally.sh`, add `--verbose` if you want to view complete logs.
+For local evaluation of your code, you can use `./utility/evaluation_locally.sh`, add `--verbose` if you want to view complete logs. **Note** that you do not need to record videos in your code!
+AICrowd server will handle this.
+Your code only needs to play the games.

 For running/testing your submission in a docker environment (identical to the online submission), you can use `./utility/docker_train_locally.sh` and `./utility/docker_evaluation_locally.sh`.
 You can also run docker image with bash entrypoint for debugging on the go with the help of `./utility/docker_run.sh`.
 These scripts respect following parameters: